- This ingredient’s score is higher if used in products that are inhalable (e.g., sprays, powders) because of respiratory concerns.

 - Products with the EWG VERIFIED mark have met use restrictions and warnings based on EWG review of company data.

-Other ConcernsUse restrictions (moderate), Persistence and bioaccumulation (moderate), Non-reproductive organ system toxicity (moderate), and Ecotoxicology (low)
+Other ConcernsUse restrictions (high), Persistence and bioaccumulation (moderate), Non-reproductive organ system toxicity (moderate), and Ecotoxicology (low)

 Restricted: EWG VERIFIED products cannot contain this ingredient without adequate substantiation